Hunter Greene, Reds agree to $53 million, 6-year contract

 CINCINNATI (AP) — Hard-throwing right-hander Hunter Greene and the Cincinnati Reds agreed Tuesday to a $53 million, six-year contract.

 Greene had agreed last month to a one-year contract paying $730,000 while in the major leagues and $350,000 in the minors.
-His new deal includes a $21 million team option for 2028 with a $2 million buyout.
+His new deal includes a $21 million team option for 2029 with a $2 million buyout, a season that if exercised would raise the value to $72 million over seven seasons.
+There are additional escalators for 2028 and '29 that could increase the total to $96.2 million.

 “The commitment we made to Hunter reflects his commitment to this organization and to our community,” Reds CEO Bob Castellini said in a statement.
 “He is part of the foundation of young players who will continue to help us build a successful major league team.”